Herbie Rich: The Electric Flag

 Mike Bloomfield once said of Herbie Rich that he plays keyboard like Jimi Hendrix plays guitar.
 Another member of The Flag, Peter Strazza referred to Rich as a monster, an unbelievable musician who could play any instrument.

 Having been a member of The Electric Flag since joining in 1967, Rich had been with the band from its early days.
 Mike Bloomfield had added the baritone saxophonist in time for their show at the Monterey Pop Festival.
 Rich was part of the band's horn section that included Marcus Doubleday and Peter Strazza.
 Michael Fonfara had replaced the organist Barry Goldberg who had left in early December 1968.
-When Fonfara got Busted for drugs, Rich took over as the band's organist.
+When Fonfara was arrested for drugs, Rich took over as the band's organist.
 He had a dual role, playing both saxophone and organ until Stemsy Hunter came on board in the beginning of 1968 Rich had really been brought into the band as a sax player and to increase the breadth or the horn section.
 Now playing organ, Bloomfield got to hear how good he really was.
 And he was very impressed.
 Rich had a liking for Jazz and a soulful sound which to a degree had an effect on where the band was heading.

 An incident took place after the band did a one night show in Detroit.
 Peter Strazza had tried to make a drug deal in his room.
 This resulted in Rich and Stemsy Hunter being up and robbed by the drug dealers, who had also taken Strazza hostage.
 Unwise to what was taking place, Buddy Miles and Mike Bloomfield who were in another room, slept through the whole event.
 In addition to Rich and Hunter having their money stolen, the band's clothes were stolen, the dealers even stole Rich's wig.

 By March 1968, the Flag had released A Long Time Comin'.
 In addition to both baritone and tenor sax, Rich had contributed some vocals and guitar to the album.

 In late 1968, An American Music Band was released on Columbia CS 9714.
 Mike Bloomfield was not featured on the album as he had left in May 1968.
 Rich played an active part on the album.
 His organ solos can be heard on "Hey, Little Girl", and their rendition of Bobby Hebb's "Sunny" with Buddy Miles on vocals.
 Rich also did the sax solo and sang lead on a song called "Qualified".
 He also did the sax solo for " My Woman That Hangs Around The House" and did the horn arrangements for " Mystery".